openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 For more information, see :ref:`Release Dates`.

-.. _Set Section Highlights for Weekly Course Highlight Messages:
+.. _Set Section Highlights for Course Highlight Messages:

 ***********************************************************
-Set Section Highlights for Weekly Highlight Emails
+Set Section Highlights for Highlight Emails
 ***********************************************************

 .. only:: Partners

-  To improve learner engagement, edX can send an automatic weekly email message to learners who enroll in self-paced courses.
-These weekly messages correspond to course sections in Studio, and contain three to five "highlights" for each upcoming course section.
+  To improve learner engagement, edX can send an automatic email message to enrolled learners.
+These messages correspond to course sections in Studio, and contain three to five "highlights" for each upcoming course section.
 A highlight is a brief description of an important concept, idea, or activity.
-EdX provides most of the text for this weekly course highlight email in a template, and you enter the highlights for the email in Studio.
-For an example email, see :ref:`Weekly Course Highlight Message Text`.
+EdX provides most of the text for this course highlight email in a template, and you enter the highlights for the email in Studio.
+For an example email, see :ref:`Course Highlight Message Text`.

   For more information about email messages that edX sends to learners automatically, see :ref:`Automatic Email`.